 How to Choose the Best Neutral Paint Color for Bathrooms

 - Reflections from tile and fixtures bounce light around.
-Depending on the time of day, your wall color could look a different shade in the morning to another at night.
+Depending on the time of day, wall color can look different night to day

-- Wall color can be notoriously difficult to match to your floor and wall tile.
+- Wall color can be difficult to pick in the store’s lighting

 - Tile grout can throw off your wall color if the tones don’t match

-Now you’re hip to what to look out for, how do you pick a paint color with no regrets?
+Now you’re hip to what to look out for, how do you pick a paint color without regret?

-You can brighten a room that gets little to no daylight using a pretty neutral shade that has a warm or yellow undertone.
-No need to go bright neon yellow.
+- You can brighten a room that gets little to no daylight by using a pretty neutral shade with a warm or yellow undertone.

 Don’t pick your paint color while you’re at the store.